14 Combined Loads

 The cross-sectional axes are the x and y axes, so these are the bending moment and transverse shear directions.
 The z axis is perpendicular to the cross-section, so it is the longitudinal axis.

-As with the previous example, we note that we are only being asked for shear stress, so the bending moments MRx and MRy are not necessary to find for this problem.
-(However, this problem is re-visited in Example 14.7 and those moments are found in that example).
+Similarly, the bending moments MRx and MRy are not necessary to find for this problem since they would also only contribute to the normal stress.
+However, this problem is re-visited in Example 14.7 and those moments are found in that example.

 \(\sum F_x=R_x-94\ kN=0\quad\rightarrow\quad R_x=V_x=94 kN\)